-But can you swim with an IP67 or a IP68 device?
+But can you swim with an IP67 or an IP68 device?
 Not really.
-As mentioned earlier the IEC stated that the IP rating is given to device based on it’s resistance to fresh water.
+As mentioned earlier the IEC stated that the IP rating is given to a device based on its resistance to freshwater.
 Moreover, it is also tested in a lab with clinical conditions.

 So, not only does it not have the jagged stones of a river but it also will not have the chemicals of a swimming pool or the saltwater of a sea.
 As all of these things can damage the phone, it’s not a good idea to swim with your phone.

 So in conclusion, IP67 is water-resistant up to 1m of water and IP68 is water-resistant up to 1.5m.
 However, both can last only up to 30 minutes.
 Additionally, both are resistant to dust.
 On the other hand, if the IP67/8 device is submerged in water that’s deeper than 1.5m the water pressure can destroy it.